kammradt/pgen-cli/README.md

 ## Usage
 :construction:
-I still need to figure out how to make it easy to distribute
+I still need to figure out how to make it easy to distribute as some kind of binary

 ```sh
 # Generic usage